Phishing Emails Impersonating Squarespace Partners

 • Claim urgent action is required to avoid site suspension, restrictions, or loss of access

-• “Compliance review”
+• “Compliance setup” or “compliance review” or “compliance audit”

 • “Squarespace compliance license key”